Style of the British sovereign: Union and after

-The kingdoms of England and Scotland were formally united into a single Kingdom of Great Britain in 1707 by the Act of Union.
-Queen Anne consequently assumed the style "Queen of Great Britain, France and Ireland, Defender of the Faith, etc.".
-It remained in use until 1801, when Great Britain and Ireland combined to become the United Kingdom.
+The kingdoms of England and Scotland were formally united into a single Kingdom of Great Britain in 1707 by the Acts of Union.
+Queen Anne consequently assumed the style "Queen of Great Britain, France and Ireland, Defender of the Faith, etc." It remained in use until 1801, when Great Britain and Ireland combined to become the United Kingdom.
 George III used the opportunity to drop both the reference to France and "etc." from the style.
 It was suggested to him that he assume the title "Emperor", but he rejected the proposal.
 Instead, the style became "King of the United Kingdom of Great Britain and Ireland, Defender of the Faith".

 Queen Victoria was the first British monarch to use the style "Empress of India".

 The style used by Victoria in her proclamation to "the Princes, Chiefs and People of India" in 1858 was: "Victoria, by the Grace of God of the United Kingdom of Great Britain and Ireland, and of the Colonies and Dependencies thereof in Europe, Asia, Africa, America, and Australasia, Queen, Defender of the Faith".

-In 1876 "Empress of India" was added to Queen Victoria's titles by the Royal Titles Act 1876, so that the Queen of the United Kingdom, the ruler of a vast empire, would not be outranked by her own daughter, Victoria, who had married the heir to the German Empire (an empire by the necessity of establishing a federal monarchy in which several kings wished to retain their royal titles despite their subjugation to a different monarchy).
-Her successor, Edward VII, changed the style in 1901, by the Royal Titles Act, to reflect the United Kingdom's other colonial possessions, adding "and of the British Dominions beyond the Seas" after "Ireland".
+In 1876 "Empress of India" was added to Queen Victoria's titles by the Royal Titles Act 1876.
+The prime minister, Benjamin Disraeli, recommended the additional title, partly perhaps to please the Queen, but also so that she, the ruler of a vast empire, would not be outranked by her own daughter, Victoria, who had married the heir to the German Empire.

+Queen Victoria's successor, Edward VII, had his royal style further changed by the Royal Titles Act 1901.
+This simplified the references to the monarch's various realms and captured the broader sweep of the United Kingdom's colonial possessions, with a broad substitution, inserting "and of the British Dominions beyond the Seas" after "Ireland".
 In general usage the monarch came to be called the King-Emperor, especially in the Crown's overseas possessions and in British India and the princely states.